Last updated on December 5th, 2019 at 08:57 pm

 In my career of being a top motivational speaker, coaching new public speakers and people in business how to use a story as a tool of impact, I see a common mistake.

 Speakers present stories that aren’t really stories.

 • A list of facts is not a story presentation.

 • Telling me how you got started in business is not a story or an interesting presentation.

 • Telling me the history of your organization does not make a story presentation.

 Those are the facts.

-Every story must have a character with a conflict; a pain they want to get rid of, or a desire they want to achieve.
+Every speech story must have a character with conflict; a pain they want to get rid of, or a desire they want to achieve.
 It’s how you create connection and engagement with your audience and your potential customers.

 If your speeches, your marketing materials, your website ‘About Me’ page, and business purpose doesn’t present a clear main character with a problem that gets solved, you don’t have a compelling story, and you won’t be a successful motivational speaker or successful in business.